nautobot/nautobot/docs/additional-features/custom-scripts.md

 fields = ['var1', 'var2', 'var3']
 ```

+## Reading Data from Files

+The Script class provides two convenience methods for reading data from files:

+* `load_yaml`
+* `load_json`

+These two methods will load data in YAML or JSON format, respectively, from files within the local path (i.e. `SCRIPTS_ROOT`).

 ## Logging

 The Script object provides a set of convenient functions for recording messages at different severity levels: